 Yusuke Takahashi, Manager of the Business Solution Business Department at NTT TechnoCross, in charge of offering products and services to outside customers, contributed to the selection process.
 “For reasons related to NTT’s laboratories and websites in use, IPv6 compatibility became one of the requirements.
 In addition, prompt response in the case of an incident within the NTT Group was necessary, so the ability to use custom policies was also an absolute requirement,” he said.

-In investigating solutions, NTT TechnoCross found Imperva Incapsula to be the only cloud-based WAF service that met the requirements.
-At the end of 2014, the company made the decision to adopt Incapsula, and completed the implementation in just a month and a half.
-It launched practical application in March 2015 together with the website renewal.
+In investigating solutions, NTT TechnoCross found Imperva to have the only cloud-based WAF service that met the requirements.
+The company made the decision to adopt Imperva, and completed the implementation in just a month and a half.

 Sakamoto immediately saw the operation of the website had stabilized and saw a reduction in operational load.